DONGChuan/DONGChuan.github.io/_posts/2016-04-17-MyBatis-Advanced.md

 ## discriminator

-A single database query might return result sets of many different (but hopefully somewhat related) data types.
+A single database query might return result sets of many different data types.
 So here `<discriminator>` is used to **determine which data types or so-called resultMap to use according to a column value**.
 It is like `switch` in other programming languages.

 The following resultMap will return different data types according to value of `vehicle_type`.